 - Based on inspection results, the operation of services of an audit firm is given one of five grades.
 This grade constitutes their overall rating, and the firm is notified of it.
-When this notification is made, the firm is required to disclose it to the audit and supervisory board members of the audited companies (from PY2016). - No audit firms qualified as "Generally satisfactory," the highest rating in the overall rating scheme, so the operation of services at all audit firms was rated as "Satisfactory with minor deficiencies" or lower. - Small and medium-sized audit firms, partnerships, and solo practitioners tended to have lower overall ratings than large-sized audit firms and second-tier audit firms.
+When this notification is made, the firm is required to disclose it to the audit and supervisory board members of the audited companies (from PY2016). - > No audit firms qualified as "Generally satisfactory," the highest rating in the overall rating scheme, so the operation of services at all audit firms was rated as "Satisfactory with minor deficiencies" or lower. - Small and medium-sized audit firms, partnerships, and solo practitioners tended to have lower overall ratings than large-sized audit firms and second-tier audit firms.
 This is because the CPAAOB selects audit firms to be inspected on a risk basis.

-Overall ratings

-(Covers inspections completed in PY2016-18)
+Overall ratings (Covers inspections completed in PY2016-19)

-Overall rating description Details Large-sized audit firms, second-tier audit firms Small and medium- sized audit firms Generally satisfactory Given when operation of services is deemed to be satisfactory - - Satisfactory with minor deficiencies Given when there are issues needing to be fixed, but operation of services is deemed to be satisfactory on the whole 8 3 Unsatisfactory Given when operation of services is deemed to be unsatisfactory 2 2 Unsatisfactory and in need of immediate remediation Given when operation of services is deemed to be unsatisfactory and in need of immediate remediation - 3 Extremely unsatisfactory Material deficiencies with the quality control environment and audit engagements were identified and voluntary remediation cannot be expected to be implemented by the audit firm (recommendation is made to the FSA Commissioner) - 2
+Overall rating description Details Large-sized audit firms, mid- tier audit firms Small and medium- sized audit frms Generally satisfactory Given when operation of services is deemed to be satisfactory - - Satisfactory with minor deficiencies Given when there are issues needing to be fixed, but operation of services is deemed to be satisfactory on the whole 9 3 Unsatisfactory Given when operation of services is deemed to be unsatisfactory 5 4 Unsatisfactory and in need of immediate remediation Given when operation of services is deemed to be unsatisfactory and in need of immediate remediation - 3 Extremely unsatisfactory tremely unsatisfactory Material deficiencies wit the quality control environment and audit be expected to be implemented by the audit firm (recommendation is made to the FSA Commissioner) 4